Ways to Rebuild Your Credit After Bankruptcy

 Filing for bankruptcy is grueling enough, but when the dust has settled, your work has only begun.
 With your financial state stabilized for the time being, it is time to work hard to restore trust, rebuild your credit, and even start saving money for the future.
 These tips should help you figure out what your first steps toward recovery from bankruptcy should be.

-2. Seek Counseling Bankruptcy is a good time to admit that you need some help managing your money.
+2. Seek Financial Counseling.
+Bankruptcy is a good time to admit that you need some help managing your money.
 It is easy to find experts who are willing to sit down with you and critique your financial habits.
 When you look at your situation, you might think you see everything clearly, but a more experienced mind can usually quickly spot a few areas in which you could be saving money.
-3. Repair Your Credit You don’t have to resign yourself to living the rest of your life with terrible credit after filing for bankruptcy.
-It will take time, but you can rebuild your credit by taking the right initial steps and continuing along the right path.
-Among your first steps are:

-- Examining your credit reports for mistakes.
+4. Check Your Credit Report for Errors.
+Examine your credit reports to look for any mistakes, as creditors can make errors when reporting on debt you've paid off.
 You have enough trouble without erroneous items on your credit reports artificially lowering your credit score even further.
 Get professional help if necessary; find the mistakes, and dispute to have them removed.

 The Law Office of Julio E. Portilla P.C., is always available to answer your questions.
 Feel free to contact us.